L3SP1NK/AI-Tools/README.md

 # OpenAI_tools
-Set of tools to interact with the OpenAI API.
+Set of scripts to interact with the OpenAI API.